redis/redis-doc/docs/manual/programmability/lua-api.md

 ```
 redis> EVAL "..."
 0 hello world
-(error) Something is wrong, but no worries, everything is under control
+(error) ERR Something is wrong, but no worries, everything is under control
 ```

 ### <a name="redis.error_reply"></a> `redis.error_reply(x)`